Confinement performance predictions for a high field axisymmetric tandem mirror: The RealTwin simulation model

-The magnetic equilibrium solver in Pleiades has been quite successful in practice and is robust to high values of $\beta \sim 0.8$.
-An example of a magnetic equilibrium in WHAM solved using Pleiades appears in Figure~\ref{fig:pleiades_eq} and shows the anticipated outward radial expansion of the flux surfaces consistent with a diamagnetic reduction in central magnetic field equal to $B_0 = B_{\mathrm{vac}}\sqrt{1-\beta}$.
+The magnetic equilibrium solver in Pleiades has been quite successful in practice and is robust to high values of $\beta \lesssim 1$.
+An example of a magnetic equilibrium in WHAM solved using Pleiades appears in Figure~\ref{fig:pleiades_eq} and shows the anticipated outward radial expansion of the flux surfaces consistent with a diamagnetic reduction in central magnetic field $B_0 \approx B_{\mathrm{vac}}\sqrt{1-\beta}$.
 The paraxial equilibrium condition from \citet{Ryutov2011}, also shown in this figure, is likewise well satisfied (though not perfectly as it is only approximate).
-The Pleiades simulations used here can be extended to magnetic equilibria with strong plasma flows, i.e. when Mach number $M = \sqrt{\rho v^2/(\gamma p)} \gtrsim 1$, where $v$ is the flow velocity, $\gamma$ is the adiabatic constant, and $\rho$ is the mass density of the plasma, by modifying \eqref{eq:mhd_momn_int2} as follows \citep{Endrizzi2023}:

-where $\omega$ is the rotation frequency which is related to the flow velocity by equation $\boldsymbol{v} = \omega r^2 \bnabla \phi$.
-In future studies evaluating end plug stability, the rotation induced in the plasma to provide MHD stability to poloidal perturbations will be included using the above model.
+Stability against the firehose and the mirror instabilities based on conditions \citep{Grad1967}: